 While he found this research thrilling, over time Dr. Pomeranz Krummel grew more interested in doing research that he felt may directly impact patients.
 His conversations with Dr. Sengupta at the dinner table led to deeper conversations about brain tumor research.
 “I decided to do more work that directly impacted patients,” said Dr. Pomeranz Krummel.
 He wanted to be involved in drug development for adult and pediatric patients diagnosed with primary brain tumors.

 Dr. Sengupta’s early lab-based research in Boston focused on how to stop cancer growth in a pediatric brain cancer.
-Her discovery that an important neurotransmitter receptor called the GABA-A receptor was functional in pediatric cancer cells led her to explore a new way treating this cancer.
+Her discovery that an important neurotransmitter receptor called the GABA-A receptor was functional in pediatric cancer cells led her to explore a new way to treat this cancer.
 “When Soma told me about this interesting discovery, I was blown away.
 I was heavily involved in RNA, but I told her I wanted to collaborate and get involved,” said Dr. Pomeranz Krummel.

 Dr. Pomeranz Krummel recalls the transition from basic research to translational cancer research, stating that it was much smoother than one would think, however, at the time many questioned his pedigree in cancer research.
 “My work in 2015 was not cancer-related at all, but I collaborated with Dr. Sengupta,” said Dr. Pomeranz Krummel.
 “She was in Boston then and I was about a 30-minute drive away, and it was not easy to collaborate to the extent we wanted.”
 In addition to running two separate laboratories, Dr. Sengupta and Dr. Pomeranz Krummel were raising their two young daughters and Dr. Sengupta’s clinical demands had increased.
 In 2016, they decided to relocate to Emory University, solidified their collaboration, and began working in the same lab.